pyodide/pyodide-blog/content/posts/rust.md

 C++/Rust error handling, 64 bit integers, and dynamic linking.
 The problem is not specific to Rust, it could occur in a C++ library as well.

-WebAssembly virtual machines support exception handling, but [it was only implemented in Safari in version 15.2 which came out in December 2021](https://developer.apple.com/documentation/safari-release-notes/safari-15_2-release-notes#WebAssembly).
+The WebAssembly virtual machine supports exception handling, but [it was only implemented in Safari in version 15.2 which came out in December 2021](https://developer.apple.com/documentation/safari-release-notes/safari-15_2-release-notes#WebAssembly).
 Emscripten has a hack to support stack unwinding in browsers without WebAssembly exception handling support.
 When a C++ error should be thrown, the WebAssembly code calls a JavaScript function which throws a JavaScript error.
 Emscripten routes function calls inside of C++ `try` blocks through a JavaScript trampoline.
 This trampoline calls the original WebAssembly function pointer inside of a JavaScript `try` block.